Anti-terrorism legislation

-Anti-terrorism legislation are laws with the purpose of fighting terrorism.
+Anti-terrorism legislation are laws aimed at fighting terrorism.
 They usually, if not always, follow specific bombings or assassinations.
 Anti-terrorism legislation usually includes specific amendments allowing the state to bypass its own legislation when fighting terrorism-related crimes, under alleged grounds of necessity.

 Because of this suspension of regular procedure, such legislation is sometimes criticized as a form of lois scélérates which may unjustly repress all kinds of popular protests.
 Critics often allege that anti-terrorism legislation endangers democracy by creating a state of exception that allows authoritarian style of government.

+Although some legal scholars have long expressed concern that the wording of anti-terrorism laws would allow them to be used against non-violent direct action protestors, the proscription of UK-based direct action group Palestine Action was described by one expert as "unprecedented".
+In some countries, direct action is expressly excluded from the definition of terrorism.

 International conventions related to terrorism and counter-terrorism cases

 Terrorism has been on the international agenda since 1934, when the League of Nations, predecessor of the United Nations, began the elaboration of a convention for the prevention and punishment of terrorism.
 Although the convention was eventually adopted in 1937, it never came into force.

 Today, there are 15 counter-terrorism international conventions in force.
 They were developed under the auspices of the United Nations and its specialized agencies and the International Atomic Energy Agency (IAEA).
 Moreover, on 8 September 2006, the UN General Assembly adopted a "Global Counter-Terrorism Strategy".